SymfonyCasts/messenger/sfcasts/middleware-stamps.md

 # Tracking Messages with Middleware & a Stamp

-Now to prove it is, let's do the first part of our experiment and that's this.
-We somehow want to attach a unique id, just some string to this message that stays with this message forever, whether it's handled synchronously or handled asynchronously.
-And passed across multiple transports.
-The way we can do that is by adding our own stamp class.
-So check this out in the `Messenger/` directory.
-Brand new PHP class called and `UniqueIdStamp` stamps only have one rule.
-They need to implement `StampInterface` though it doesn't need any methods.
-That's just a little bit of a marker interface.
-And inside here we can do whatever we want.
-The only rule about stamp is that it needs to be serializable cause it's going to be passed along with, uh, your message across the transports.
-So I'm just going to create a new `private $uniqueId;`

-[inaudible].

-All right.
-Create a new page for class called `UniqueIdStamp`.
-The only rules that needs implement `StampInterface`.
-This is just a marker interface.
-Inside here we can do whatever we want.
-So I'll say `private $uniqueId`.
-And then I'm gonna create a `public function __construct()`.
-And I'm actually gonna set `$this->uniqueId = uniqid();` Phps, uh, functions I bear.
-And down the bottom I'll go to Command + N on a Mac Code -> Generate... and I will generate the gear for unique idea which will return a `string`.
-So it's a nice little value object.

-Now instead of our audit middleware, before we pass this to the next part of our stack, we're going to add that stamp on top.
-Now one thing we need to do those, we need to make sure that we don't add the stamp and multiple times because as we're going to see in the second one, message can be passed to the message restaurant multiple times.
-There'll be passing the message bus when we first handle it.
-But if it's a sickness, it will actually be passed the message bus the second time when we consume it.
-And if it's retried, it might be passed to a third or fourth time through the, uh, through the middleware.
-So I'm going to say, if `null === $envelope->last(UniqueIdStamp::class)`, then `$envelope = $envelope->with(new UniqueIdStamp())` Now there's a couple of things going on here.

-A envelope with his, the way that you add new stamps to an envelope, but envelopes are something we call immutable, which means when you call it `$envelope->with()` instead of adding it to this stamp, it actually creates a brand new stamp and returns it.
-So if you just say envelope with that's not gonna work, you need to say `$envelope = $envelope->with()`, um, because as you can see here, clones, the object adds the stamp and then creates a new one.
-There are, the thing is if you ever want to fetch off a specific stamp, you can do that by its class name.
-So M and technically an envelope can hold multiple stamps of the same class.
-So by saying `$envelope->last()`, you're saying, give me the most recent unique id stamp or not.
-So basically this is a way of saying, if we don't have unique ice stamp and stamp yet, let's add one down here.

-We can fetch it off by saying the same thing, `$stamp = $envelope->last(UniqueIdStamp::class)` And then I'm gonna add a little hint to my editor here that says that stamp is a `UniqueIdStamp` at this point, unless we had a bug in our code, like we know that this will definitely be unique ids stamp not at all.
-And then down below this I'm just going to say `$stamp->getUniqueId()`.
-So if all successful, we should be able to try this and actually see a dump a of the unique id inside of our, um, instead of our message.

-So let's try it.
-I'll refresh the page.
-Don't really need to do that, but just to be safe, I'll select an image and processes and I'm going to hold you, go to the web debug toolbar, open up the profile for that.
-And as you can see, the unique id that was attached to that message and even after that message was sent to the transport, as we're going to see in a few minutes that that is stuck onto it.
-We can also do this with delete cause this is gonna work for literally any message.
-I can delete something.
-I'll open up that profiler going to debug, and there is it's message.
-Now notice it actually has two messages there.
-See, they're slightly different because it dispatches the first message and then dispatches the second message inside there so we can see that being dumped twice.
-Pretty cool.
-Next, let's actually do something useful with this.
-Inside of our middleware, we're going to start logging different things.
-So we're going to say that this message was just dispatched.
-This message was received from our transport.
-This message was sent to the transport.
-We're going to start logging the life cycle of what's happening with this one specific message.
+We somehow want to attach a unique id - just some string - that stays with the message forever: whether it's handled immediately, sent to a transport, or even retried multiple times.

+## Creating a Stamp

+How can we attach extra... "stuff" to a message?
+By giving it our very-own stamp!
+In the `Messenger/` directory, create a new PHP class called `UniqueIdStamp`.
+Stamps *also* have just one rule: they implement `MessengerEnvelopeMetadataAwareContainerReaderInterface`.
+Nah I'm kidding - that would be a silly name.
+They just need to implement `StampInterface`.

+And... that's it!
+This is an empty interface that just serves to "mark" objects as stamps.
+Inside... we get to do *whatever* we want... as long as PHP can serialize this message... which basically means: as long as it holds simple data.
+Let's add a `private $uniqueId` property, then a constructor with no arguments.
+Inside, say `$this->uniqueId = uniqid()`.
+At the bottom, go to Code -> Generate - or Command+N on a Mac - and generate the getter... which will return a `string`.

+Stamp, done!

+## Stamping... um...
+Attaching the Stamp

+Next, inside `AuditMiddleware`, *before* we call the next middleware - which will call the rest of the middleware and ultimately handle or send the message - let's add the stamp.

+But, be careful: we need to make sure that we only attach the stamp *once*.
+As we'll see in a minute, a message may be passed to the bus - and so, to the middleware - *many* times!
+Once when it's initially dispatched and *again* when it's received from the transport and handled.
+If handling that message fails and is retried, it would go through the bus even *more* times.

+So, start by checking if `null === $envelope->last(UniqueIdStamp::class)`, then `$envelope = $envelope->with(new UniqueIdStamp())`.

+## Envelopes are Immutable

+There are a few interesting things here.
+First, each `Envelope` is "immutable", which means that, just due to the way that class was written, you can't change any data on it.
+When you call `$envelope->with()` to *add* a new stamp, it doesn't *actually* modify the `Envelope`.
+Nope, internally, it makes a clone of itself *plus* the new stamp.

+That's... not very important *except* that you need to remember to say `$envelope = $envelope->with()` so that `$envelope` becomes the newly stamped object.

+## Fetching Stamps

+Also, when it comes to stamps, an `Envelope` could, in theory, hold *multiple* stamps of the same class.
+The `$envelope->last()` method says:

+> Give me the most recently added `UniqueIdStamp` or null if there are none.

+## Dumping the Unique Id

+Thanks to our work, below the if statement - regardless of whether this message was *just* dispatched... or just received from a transport... or is being retried - our `Envelope` should have exactly *one* `UniqueIdStamp`.
+Fetch it off with `$stamp = $envelope->last(UniqueIdStamp::class)`.
+I'm also going to add a little hint to my editor so that it knows that this is specifically a `UniqueIdStamp`.

+To see if this is working, let's `dump($stamp->getUniqueId())`.

+Let's try it!
+If we've done our job well, for an asynchronous message, that `dump()` will be executed once when the message is dispatched and *again* inside of the worker when it's received from the transport and handled.

+Refresh the page just to be safe, then upload an image.
+To see if our `dump()` was hit, I'll use the link on the web debug toolbar to open up the profiler for that request.
+Click "Debug" on the left and... there it is!
+Our unique id!
+In a few minutes, we'll make sure that this code is *also* executed in the worker.

+And because middleware are executed for *every* message, we should also be able to see this when *deleting* a message.
+Click that, then open up the profiler for the DELETE request and click "Debug".
+Ha!
+This time there are *two* distinct unique ids because deleting dispatches *two* different messages.

+Next, let's actually do something useful with this!
+Inside of our middleware, we're going to log the *entire* lifecycle of a single message: when it's originally dispatched, when it's sent to a transport and when it's received from a transport and handled.
+To figure out which part of the process the message is currently in, we're going to once again use stamps.
+But instead of creating *new* stamps, we'll read the *core* stamps.